 Communicating your brand clearly and honestly to your customers will spread confidence and goodwill.
 It is a badge of trust that will set you apart from competitors and can give you a lasting competitive edge.
 And while you may think branding is just for big businesses, think again, having a strong brand is highly beneficial to even the smallest of businesses - right down to one-man bands.
 It doesn't even have to be a costly exercise.

 Your brand should tell your customers exactly what to expect from you.
 Deliver on your promises and they will come back again and again.
 How often have you gone to a familiar restaurant chain because you know what's on the menu, what it will taste like and how much it will set you back?
 It's the same for your customers.

 But a good brand identity will also attract new customers by stressing the differences between you and competitors.
 This is critical if you are in a highly competitive or fast moving market where it is difficult to differentiate yourself on product features alone.

 The power of a strong brand is such that it can lift a single firm or product above others to become something truly memorable.
-Think of vacuum cleaners and you think of Hoover; think of MP3 players and iPod will doubtless spring to mind.
+Think of vacuum cleaners and you think of Hoover; think of a personal tablet and iPad will spring to mind.

 Your brand values

 You must also be sure that what you want to tell your customers about your business and your offer matches what your target customer segments want and what you actually deliver.
 It's no use developing a premium brand if your target market just wants value for money, for example; and a brand based on friendly service will not survive long if your staff are unhelpful.